 Coreena Moore, a junior at Holy Redeemer High School, had been in a courtroom after the death of her relative, Japhet Moore, 14, who was shot and killed last July.

 “It was interesting and I learned something new,” she said.
-“It even made me think of possibly changing my future career choice from a nurse to a lawyer.”
+“It even made me think of possibly changing my future career choice from a nurse to a personal injury lawyer newton nj and serve the people.”